krizre0-spec/energy/README.md

-# energy
+# Energy
-Data story 1
+This markdown explores energy use and efficiency to inform the shift to clean energy.
 [Link to website](https://krizre0-spec.github.io/energy/)